A Boston Public Schools Strategy

 What can happen in my Community School?

-- Families and the community are empowered to be partners in what happens in the school
+- Families and the community are empowered and encouraged to be partners in what happens in the school

-- Our school is a welcoming space filled with joy, love and community
+- The school makes you feel like it is a welcoming space filled with joy, love and community

 - Students learn curriculum that honors and reflects their cultures and backgrounds

-- All adults and leadership acknowledge racism and are anti-racist
+- Adults and leadership acknowledge racism and are anti-racist

 - Programs at the school are integrated and aligned with the school community's wants and needs